31415-n/ocelot-brain/README.md

 * Run the `sbt assemly` task to build JAR file with dependencies
 * Take the JAR from `target/scala-x.xx/` folder

-At the moment of development we've used Scala 2.13.
+At the moment we are using Scala 2.13.

 ### Usage tips

 The core can be configured using a `brain.conf` file.

 This file has the exact format of OpenComputers configuration file.

-You can take one from your Minecraft configs (or copy from the [`resources`](https://gitlab.com/cc-ru/ocelot/ocelot-brain/blob/master/src/main/resources/application.conf) folder) and modify it as needed.
+You can take one from your Minecraft save configs (or copy from the [`resources`](https://gitlab.com/cc-ru/ocelot/ocelot-brain/blob/master/src/main/resources/application.conf) folder) and modify it.

-All not used fields will be just ignored.
+All fields that Ocelot does not need - will be just ignored.

 ### Feedback